Treehouse of Horror V: Reception

 Since airing, "Treehouse of Horror V" has received critical acclaim.
+The authors of I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, called it "Another fine entry to the Treehouse canon".
 Entertainment Weekly ranked this episode as the ninth best of the entire series: "The Shinning" was described as "a parody brimming with such detail [and] comic timing" that it "ranks with the greatest of pop culture spoofs" and Grandpa's wedding advice to Homer in "Time and Punishment" was praised as "one of the most beautifully random moments in Simpsons history".
 They concluded that "Maybe 'Nightmare Cafeteria' doesn't shine as brilliantly, but we still think it's perfectly, well, 'cromulent.'"
 It ranked fifth on AskMen.com's "Top 10: Simpsons Episodes" list.
 The list stated that the episode "offers three completely different tales, [...] boasting a potent combination of wit and humor" that, "the laughs never end", and that it "does a great job of incorporating Halloween-themed stories with the standard Simpsons charm".
 IGN called the episode "the funniest Treehouse of Horror to date".
 In 2006, they also named it the best episode of the sixth season.
-Adam Finley of the weblog TV Squad called it "possibly one of the best Halloween episodes ever".
+Adam Finley of the blog TV Squad called it "possibly one of the best Halloween episodes ever".
 Michael Passman of Michigan Daily said the episode "is largely regarded as the best, but a weak final third holds it back".
 Entertainment.ie named it among the 10 greatest Simpsons episodes of all time.
 Screen Rant called it the best episode of the sixth season and the greatest Halloween episode of The Simpsons.
 Consequence of Sound called it "a true benchmark of the series," ranking it the second greatest Treehouse of Horror episode of all time.
 In 2019, Time ranked the episode third in its list of 10 best Simpsons episodes picked by Simpsons experts.